Claudia-G7/-Stroke-Risk-Analysis/README.md

-# -Stroke-Risk-Analysis
+# Stroke Risk Analysis – Exploratory Data Analysis

+This project performs an exploratory data analysis (EDA) on a healthcare dataset to identify key factors associated with stroke occurrence.

-A data analysis project exploring clinical, demographic, and lifestyle factors associated with stroke risk using exploratory data analysis (EDA).
+The objective is to explore demographic, clinical, and lifestyle variables to understand their relationship with stroke risk and extract meaningful insights.

 ---

-## 📊 Dataset
+## Dataset

-The dataset used in this project was obtained from Kaggle:
+The dataset used in this project is publicly available on Kaggle:

 https://www.kaggle.com/datasets/fedesoriano/stroke-prediction-dataset

-It contains demographic, clinical, and lifestyle information related to stroke risk.
+It contains 5,110 patient records and includes demographic, clinical, and lifestyle-related variables.

 ---

-## 🎯 Objective
+## Objective

-The goal of this project is to identify key factors associated with stroke occurrence through exploratory data analysis.
+The main goal of this analysis is to identify patterns and relationships between patient characteristics and stroke occurrence, supporting a better understanding of potential risk factors.

 ---

-## 🧹 Data Preparation
+## Data Preparation

-Basic data cleaning was performed, including handling missing values (e.g., BMI imputation) and removing irrelevant features (e.g., ID column).
+Data preprocessing steps included:

+- Handling missing values in BMI using imputation
+- Removing irrelevant columns (e.g., ID)
+- Verifying data types and consistency

+The dataset contains both numerical and categorical variables, including a highly imbalanced target variable (stroke), with approximately 4% positive cases.

 ---

+## Exploratory Data Analysis

+The analysis was conducted using visual and statistical methods:

+- Countplots for categorical variables
+- Boxplots for continuous variables vs stroke
+- Crosstab analysis for proportion comparison
+- Distribution analysis for key features

+---

-## 🔍 Key Insights
+## Key Insights

-- Age is the strongest factor associated with stroke, with higher proportions observed in older patients.
+- Age is the strongest factor associated with stroke, with significantly higher proportions in older patients.
-- Clinical conditions such as hypertension (approx. 13%) and heart disease (approx. 17%) show a strong association with stroke.
+- Clinical conditions such as hypertension (13%) and heart disease (17%) show a strong association with stroke.
 - Higher glucose levels are associated with stroke, with a noticeable shift in distribution.
+- Body mass index (BMI) does not show a clear separation between stroke and non-stroke groups, suggesting a weak or non-linear relationship in this dataset.
 - Former smokers show the highest proportion of stroke (7.9%), although differences between groups are moderate.
 - Socio-demographic variables (work type, marital status, residence) show weak or indirect associations, often explained by age.

 ---

-## ⚠️ Limitations
+## Limitations

-- The dataset is highly imbalanced, with a low proportion of stroke cases (~4%).
+- The dataset is highly imbalanced (~96% no stroke, ~4% stroke)
-- Some variables contain missing or ambiguous values (e.g., BMI, smoking status "Unknown").
+- Some variables contain missing or ambiguous values (e.g., smoking status "Unknown")
-- The analysis is based on observational data, so no causal relationships can be established.
+- Observational data prevents causal inference
-- Potential confounding variables (such as age) may influence observed associations.
+- Confounding variables (especially age) may influence several relationships

 ---

-## 🧾 Conclusion
+## Conclusion

-The analysis highlights age and clinical conditions (hypertension, heart disease, and glucose levels) as the strongest factors associated with stroke risk.
-Lifestyle factors such as smoking also show moderate association, while socio-demographic variables appear to have limited or indirect influence.
+This analysis identified age, hypertension, heart disease, and glucose levels as the variables most strongly associated with stroke occurrence.

+Lifestyle factors such as smoking also show a moderate association, while BMI does not present a clear independent relationship with stroke in this dataset.

+Socio-demographic variables appear to have limited or indirect influence, often mediated by age.

-These findings are consistent with existing medical knowledge and highlight the importance of considering multiple variables when assessing stroke risk.
+Overall, the findings are consistent with clinical knowledge and highlight the importance of combining multiple risk factors when assessing stroke risk rather than relying on single variables.

 ---

-## 🚀 Next Steps

-- Develop a predictive machine learning model for stroke risk.
-- Perform multivariate analysis to control for confounding variables (especially age).
-- Explore feature engineering to improve predictive performance.
-- Validate findings using additional datasets.

----

-## 🛠️ Tools Used
+## Tools Used

 - Python (Pandas, NumPy)
-- Data visualization (Matplotlib, Seaborn)
+- Seaborn & Matplotlib
 - Google Colab

 ---

-## 📁 Repository Contents
+## Repository Contents

 - `stroke_analysis.ipynb` → Full exploratory data analysis notebook
+- `README.md` → Project documentation